MiliasV/CTnetwork/README.md

 # Status
 Currently developing.

-* Download street network and POI data from OpenStreetMap per city or bounding box                                                    --> Done
+* [DONE] Download street network and POI data from OpenStreetMap per city or bounding box
-* Calculate  street network centrality metrics such as street betweenness, street sinuosity, and intersection closeness.              --> Done
+* [DONE] Calculate  street network centrality metrics such as street betweenness, street sinuosity, and intersection closeness.
-* Calculate how accessible the POIs are from different origin locations based on the downloaded street network and different weights. --> Pending
+* [PENDING] Calculate how accessible the POIs are from different origin locations based on the downloaded street network and different weights.
+* [PENDING] Include different metrics of accessibility.

 ### Installation